(download as PDF)

 Q. Do Katahdin ram lambs need to be castrated?

 A. It depends.
-The decision to castrate Katahdin ram lambs is no different than the decision to castrate ram lambs from any other breed.
+The decision to castrate Katahdin ram lambs is not different from the decision to castrate ram lambs from other breeds.
 Many factors go into making this important management decision, which will vary by operation.
 Ram lambs grow faster than wether lambs and the ethnic markets usually prefer intact males.
 On the other hand, intact males are more difficult to manage.
 They may cause unwanted pregnancies and be discriminated against in some markets.
 If ram lambs are left intact, they should be separated from their dams and female mates by the time they are four months of age. ↑

 Q. Are Katahdins resistant to gastro-intestinal parasites (worms)?

 A. As a breed, Katahdins are more resistant to gastro-intestinal parasites (worms) than wooled sheep.
 According to various research studies, their resistance is intermediate between wooled sheep and unimproved hair sheep breeds such as the St. Croix and Barbados Blackbelly.
 Generally, Katahdins will not require anthelmintic treatment as often as wooled sheep.
-However, lambs are still susceptible to worm infections, especially those raised in warm, humid environments.
-As with other breeds, Katahdins, especially lambs, should be closely monitored for clincial signs of internal parasitism and the need for anthelmintic treatment. ↑
+However, lambs are still susceptible to worm infections, especially those grazed in warm, humid environments.
+As with other breeds, Katahdins, especially lambs, should be closely monitored for clinical signs of internal parasitism and the need for anthelmintic treatment.
+The National Sheep Improvement Program (NSIP) is a quantitative genetic evaluation program which Katahdin breeders can use to identify animals that are more resistant to internal parasites.
+Virginia Tech also conducted a ram performance test, in which ram lambs are challenged with parasites. ↑

 Q. Are Katahdin sheep "easy-care?"

-A. Mostly.
+A. They can be.
 Katahdin sheep do not require shearing, crutching, tail docking, or frequent deworming.
 However, their need for hoof trimming is probably not different than other breeds of sheep, being primarily dependent upon climate and environmental factors.
 Selection for dark hoof color may reduce the need for hoof trimming.
 Lambing ease is affected more by management and nutrition than breed.
-Katahdins are usually good mothers and milkers which greatly reduces the need for shepherding (labor). ↑
+Katahdins are usually good mothers and milkers which can reduce the need for shepherding (labor).
+Katahdin ewes usually maintain good flesh on pasture. ↑

 Q. How many lambs do Katahdins usually have?